SanjaIlin-CarrerFoundary/Python_Data_Analysts/README.md

 * products
 * departments.

-The full details of the data are available [/data/.](https://github.com/SanjaIlinSpirovska/INSTACART-GROCERY_Python/tree/main/02%20Data/Original%20Data)
+The full details of the data are available under [/data/.](https://github.com/SanjaIlinSpirovska/INSTACART-GROCERY_Python/tree/main/02%20Data/Original%20Data)
 ## Tools
 For this project, the following python libraries were used:
 + pandas - for data analysis